2003 Louis Vuitton Cup

 The 6th Louis Vuitton Cup was held in Auckland, New Zealand, in 2003.
 The winner, Alinghi, went on to challenge for and win the 2003 America's Cup.

-The teams
+Teams

 The Yacht Club Punta Ala was the challenger of record.

 Alinghi

 Founded by Swiss businessman Ernesto Bertarelli, Alinghi featured Russell Coutts and Brad Butterworth who had both joined from Team New Zealand.
-Jochen Schuemann was also involved in the team.
+Jochen Schümann was also involved in the team.

 GBR Challenge

 Put together by Peter Harrison and New Zealander David Barnes, the team was skippered by Ian Walker and included Jim Turner.
 GBR 70 was known as Wight Lightning while GBR 78 was called Wight Magic.

 Le Defi Areva

-Despite 2000 skipper Bertrand Pace joining Team New Zealand, Le Defi returned in 2003 with Luc Pillot skippering FRA 79.
+Despite 2000 skipper Bertrand Pacé joining Team New Zealand, Le Defi returned in 2003 with Luc Pillot skippering FRA 79.